-In your final year you will study four special subject modules in depth and in detail and undertake a dissertation that also gives you the chance to develop your research skills.
+In your final year you will study four special subject modules in depth and in detail and undertake a compulsory dissertation that also gives you the chance to develop your research skills.
 You may opt to study a module in another discipline.

 Final-year modules include:

 - Prague, Budapest, Cracow: Art and the Politics of Identity in Central Europe, 1867-1918